 Once you have an inventory list with accurate counts, use it as a clean slate for inventory control.
 Schedule regular cycle counts to keep your inventory tidy year-round and catch pesky issues early.
 And if you’re not already tracking inventory through a modern, computerized system, now is the time to start.

-Square offers small to mid-sized retailers many great business management tools, including POS software, a credit card swipe reader, and efficient inventory management—all for free.
-Click here to get started.
+Lightspeed offers small to mid-sized retailers many great business management tools, including POS software, efficient inventory management, and purchase order generation all in one convenient platform.
+Click here for a free 14-day trial.

 Do you manage inventory for your own small business?
 We’d love to learn about the systems and techniques that work for you, please share your thoughts in the comments below.